victorhg/llm-from-scratch/README.md

 - Use the GPT2 open weights to load the models in our own architecture
 - Alter the Transformer Architecture, allowing for Fine tuning of a pre trained model
 - Create a SpamClassifier that's capable of evaluate a message to say if it's spam or not
+- Create a Instructions Dataset and Dataloader to finetune another model
+- Accessing local ollama instance for testing
+- Evaluate the results of my model using ollama

+🔥🔥🔥 That's a wrap!